C1-SoftwareEngineeringSummit/Notes-App/StepByStepInstructions.md

   ```

 * Build and run the app and verify that you are passing data correctly to the `DetailViewController`

+## Navigation: Back button

+* In the storyboard, click the `Table View Controller` then in the Xcode dropdown menu's go to Editor -> Embed In -> Navigation Controller.
+  > A navigation controller is a container view controller that manages one or more child view controllers in a navigation interface.
+They allow us to move between different view controller scenes by adding or popping view controllers from a stack.
+This will natively add a back button for us.
+* Click on the new `Navigation Controller` and in the **Attributes Inspector (⌥⌘4)** check the "Is Initial View Controller" option.

 ## Adding Notes To The Model